 When installing a wood stove flue, remember that the higher the chimney, the better the draft will be.

 The ideal flue assembly is one that rises straight up from the appliance flue collar and directly into the chimney with no elbows.
-The system at the right is single wall with an inspection wrap to allow it to be assembled and disassembled without moving the stove.
+The system can include inspection panels to allow easy access.

 A straight flue assembly offers the least restriction to gas flow and results in stronger draft.
 Straight assemblies also need less maintenance because there are no corners for creosote deposits to accumulate.